missinglinkai/firetool/README.md

  - Delete:

        firetool op delete --path "days/(\d{4})-(\d\d)-(\d\d)" --project {project}
-       # This will delete all the nodes that mathes the --path regex
+       # This will delete all the nodes that matches the --path regex

  - Remarks
     - The operations copy and delete has the --dry switch to prevent from the operation to be destructive